-Globally, there are just about 1.8 million oil tankers, bulk carriers, general cargo ships, gas carriers, chemical tankers, ferries and other passenger ships with an average age of 20.6 years.
+Globally, there are just over 50 thousand oil tankers, bulk carriers, general cargo ships, gas carriers, chemical tankers, ferries and other passenger ships with an average age of 20.6 years.
 Even if you have a wide range of dry-docks available to..

 Periodic surveys and inspections of ships are carried out to ensure the safety and seaworthiness of vessels.
 Not all of them needs docking.